Jsparrow/jsparrow.github.io/docs/rules/use-text-block.md

 ## Description

-Java 15 introduced [Text Blocks](https://openjdk.java.net/jeps/378) which can express String literals spanning several lines of source code and avoid the need for the most escape sequences.
+Java 15 introduced [Text Blocks](https://openjdk.java.net/jeps/378) which can express String literals spanning several lines of source code and significantly reduce the need for escape sequences.

-This rule replaces String concatenation expresions with the operator `+` by Text Block String literals and thus increases the readability of String expressions.
+This rule replaces multiline String concatenation expressions with Text Block String literals.
+Thus, removing some boilerplate code and increasing the readability of String expressions.

 ::: warning Requirements
 * Java 15